Giving Way to Grief: An Introduction

 - Grieve alone.

 - “If you’re going to cry, go to your room.”
 “Don’t burden others; they have their own stuff to deal with.”
-Although isolation is common during grief, it’s a learned behaviour in our North American culture, not our innate human tendency.
+Although isolation is common during grief, it’s a learned behaviour, not our innate human tendency.
 When we get good news, we want to share it with the people we trust.
 Yet when we feel bad, we isolate so we can be strong for others (#4) and protect them from feeling bad (#1).
-As humans, we’re hardwired for connection, and it’s unhealthy to deny those attachment instincts, especially in times of need.
+As humans, we’re hardwired for connection.
+It is unhealthy to deny those attachment instincts, especially in times of need.

 - Replace the loss.